FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ### Donnagh

 Donnagh fights beside a Group of Footmen as Captain and is joined by Mish.
 He has the [Fame traits][2] Willing and Brave.
-When joined to the Footmen, the Group rolls 19 dice to hit and have +7 when testing Resolve.
-When Duelling, Donnagh rolls 10 dice to hit.
+When joined to the Footmen, the Group rolls 19d6 to hit and have +7 when testing Resolve.
+When Duelling, Donnagh rolls 10d6 to hit.

 |   Mode   |      ME      |   MO    |      MI      |  FS   |   R   |   T   |        Traits         |
 | :------- | :----------: | :-----: | :----------: | :---: | :---: | :---: | :-------------------- |